 - Sarcoidosis is an inflammatory disease in which the immune system overreacts, causing clusters of inflamed tissue called "granulomas" to form in different organs of the body.

 - Sarcoidosis most commonly affects the lungs and lymph nodes, but it can also affect the eyes, skin, heart and nervous system.

 - Sarcoidosis is a rare disease.
 The Foundation for Sarcoidosis Research estimates that there are fewer than 200,000 cases per year in the United States.

 - Lofgren’s syndrome is an acute, milder form of sarcoidosis that usually goes away within six months to two years after diagnosis.

 - African-Americans are three times more likely to be diagnosed with sarcoidosis than Caucasians and tend to have more severe disease.

 - In severe cases, sarcoidosis can be life-threatening if it progresses to heart or severe lung disease.

 How Sarcoidosis Affects Your Body

-If you have sarcoidosis, the increased inflammation in your body may cause flu-like symptoms such as night sweats, joint pain and fatigue.
-This inflammation can lead to scar tissue in your lungs while also making them function more poorly.
-Many people with sarcoidosis also have skin and eye damage in addition to lung disease.
-Occasionally, those with sarcoidosis develop granulomas and inflammation in their hearts, which can trigger abnormal heart rhythms and heart failure.
+The first stage of sarcoidosis is inflammation.
+The increased inflammation in your body may cause flu-like symptoms such as night sweats, joint pain and fatigue.
+The second stage of the disease occurs when granulomas, or masses of inflamed tissue, form in the body.
+These masses are your body’s attempt to isolate foreign particles that the immune system is having trouble fighting.
+These granulomas can lead to the third stage of pulmonary sarcoidosis, when scar tissue develops in your lungs, making it hard to breathe.
+Many people with sarcoidosis also have skin and eye damage.
+Occasionally those with severe sarcoidosis develop granulomas and inflammation in their hearts, which can trigger abnormal heart rhythms and heart failure.